Colfax, Illinois: Growth of the town

 Once established, Colfax grew rapidly.
 In 1892 a tile factory was built in the northeast corner of town; as was often the case in central Illinois, the former tile factory grounds eventually became a small park.
 A cigar factory was built.
 About the same time, a small factory for the manufacture of tin cans started production.
 By 1888 Colfax had a newspaper, the Colfax Leader.
 Electric lights came in 1895.
 Four churches began soon after the town was founded: Christian, Methodist, Presbyterian, and Roman Catholic.
 William H. Anderson, who raised Standard Bred and Road Bred horses, had a half-mile horse track just east of town.
 After the mines closed, Colfax settled into a quieter life as the commercial hub of a prosperous grain-growing area.
 However, eastern McLean County has been an area of little population growth, and the population of Colfax, which peaked in 1900, has remained nearly unchanged since 1910.

+Community & Events

+The village of Colfax hosts several community-led fundraising and restoration events.
+One of the most prominent is the *Good Ole Days Festival*, revived in 2023 by Michael Rigsby and the Colfax Restoration Project.
+The festival, which had been on hiatus for about 30 years, includes carnival rides, a 5K fun run, food, vendor booths, music, craft vendors, and fireworks.
+Proceeds support the Restoration Project which has undertaken restoration of historic buildings, construction of a pavilion, landscaping including a mural and historical signage, and improvements to public spaces.

+The **Colfax Restoration Project**, formed in June 2017, has raised over US$100,000 for community improvements.
+Projects include refurbishing Old Town Hall, creating Colfax Plaza with murals and historical signage, and constructing a pavilion intended for concerts and markets.
+Leadership includes Co-Presidents Rodney and Teri Kellar, along with Michael Rigsby, who organizes major events.
+Coach Rodney Kellar in particular has been noted locally for his charitable and civic efforts tied to the project.